-Curtains made from synthetic fibers such as nylon or polyester dry quickly so they require only a few minutes of drying time.
+Curtains made from synthetic fibers such as nylon or polyester dry quickly, so they require only a few minutes of drying time.

-- 1. Start with a cold dryer. - 2.
-Use the lowest temperature setting on your dryer. - Dry only two or three panels at one time.
-Sheer curtains need plenty of room to fluff, so be careful not to crowd the dryer. - 4.
+- 1. Start with a cold dryer. - Dry only two or three panels at one time.
+Sheer curtains need plenty of room to fluff, so be careful not to crowd the dryer. - 3.
 Remove from dryer while slightly damp.
 Do not overdry.